 Ransford Pinto is the Assistant Director for Graduate Programs.
 He is also a Senior Lecturer in the Department of Leadership, Policy, and Organizations.
 He leads the CFT’s offerings for graduate students and mentors a team of Graduate Teaching Fellows.
 Ransford earned a PhD in Educational Leadership and Policy Analysis and a master’s degree in Public Affairs from the University of Missouri-Columbia.
 His research focuses on the intersection of race and gender in educational leadership; educational leadership preparation in a global context; and educational equity, diversity, access, and success in the P-20 system.
 His most recent study examines the educational and career pathways of Black Women in Senior Leadership Positions in U.S 4-year public Universities.

 Paige Snay has been with the Center for Teaching since the fall of 2019.
-As Lead Instructional Technology Consultant, she coordinates the pedagogical support efforts of the Brightspace Instructional Technology Consultants.
+As Lead Instructional Technology Consultant, she coordinates the pedagogical support efforts of the Instructional Technology Consultants.
 She also collaborates with departments and teams across campus to help instructors utilize technology tools in new and engaging ways.
 Paige holds a B.S.B.A. in Information Systems and Cyber Security from Longwood University.

 Erica Brandon joined the CFT team in Fall 2017.
-She enjoys finding new ways to teach using technology, and coming up with creative uses for Brightspace that will engage students.
+She enjoys finding new ways to teach using technology and coming up with creative uses for Brightspace that will engage students.
 Erica served as an Academic Technologist at the University of Colorado for five years.
 She also taught high school Computer Science before arriving at Vanderbilt.
-Erica graduated from the University of Colorado at Boulder with a B.A. in Music, and completed her graduate coursework at Eastern Michigan University.
+Erica graduated from the University of Colorado at Boulder with a B.A. in Music and completed her graduate coursework at Eastern Michigan University.

 Michael Coley joined the Center for Teaching in the Spring of 2021.
-As an Instructional Technology Consultant, his goal is to help promote high quality teaching through effective usage of technology.
+As an Instructional Technology Consultant, his goal is to help promote high-quality teaching through the effective usage of technology.
 He has a B.S. in Animal Science and Secondary Education from Middle Tennessee State University and a Masters in Agricultural Education from North Carolina State University.
-While at NC State, his focus of study was on technology usage of Tennessee teachers.
+While at NC State, his focus of study was on the technology usage of Tennessee teachers.
 He taught high school Agricultural Education for 10 years before changing careers and joining Vanderbilt.

 Jenny Park joined the Center for Teaching in the Summer of 2021.
-She enjoys working with new and existent digital tools that promote active and efficient teaching and learning.
+She enjoys working with new and existing digital tools that promote active and efficient teaching and learning.
 She is especially interested in working with Brightspace integrations.
 She has a BA and an MA.